Zaid-Ajaj/the-elmish-book/chapters/elm/render-html.md

 # Rendering Html

-In the previous section, the `render` function was introduced conas follows:
+In the previous section, the `render` function was introduced as follows:
 ```fsharp
 let render (state: State) (dispatch: Msg -> unit) =
     Html.div [